 Spray with a mixture of one teaspoon (5ml) household bleach (5% to 6% chlorine) in two cups (1/2 litre) of water.
 Leave for 2 minutes and then dry with a clean cloth or leave to air dry.
 This bleach solution should be changed daily in order to maintain effectiveness.

 We use a diluted bleach mixture for cleaning in our classroom.
 It will be made every morning before class and a usage sign will be posted below the cupboard that contains our cleaning products.

 Regular cleaning and disinfection are essential to preventing the transmission of COVID-19 from contaminated objects and surfaces.
-Child Care settings should be cleaned and disinfected in accordance with the BCCDC’s Cleaning and Disinfectants for Public Settings document which is as follows:
+Child Care settings should be cleaned and disinfected in accordance with the BCCDC’s Cleaning and Disinfectants for Child Care Settings which is as follows:

-• General cleaning and disinfecting of the centre should occur at least once a day.
+• General cleaning and disinfecting of the centre occurs once a day.

-• Frequently-touched surfaces should be cleaned and disinfected at least twice a day.
+• Frequently-touched surfaces are cleaned and disinfected at least twice a day.
 These include door knobs, light switches, faucet handles, tables, counters, chairs, shelves, and toys.

-- Remove toys and other items that cannot be easily cleaned (e.g., avoid plush/stuffed toys).
+- Toys and other items that cannot be easily cleaned (e.g., avoid plush/stuffed toys), have been removed.

 - Toys used will be sanitized daily and left out overnight to air dry.
 Toys put in mouths will be removed immediately and cleaned.

-• Wear disposable gloves when cleaning blood or bodily fluids (e.g., runny nose, vomit, stool, urine).
-Wash hands before wearing and after removing gloves.
+• disposable gloves are worn when cleaning blood or bodily fluids (e.g., runny nose, vomit, stool, urine).
+Hands are washed before wearing and after removing gloves.

 - There is no evidence that the COVID-19 virus is transmitted via textbooks, paper or other paper-based products.
 As such, there is no need to limit the distribution of books or paper based educational resources to children because of COVID-19.

 Rigorous hand washing with plain soap and water is the single most effective way to reduce the spread of illness.
 Children and staff can pick up germs easily from anything they touch, and can spread those germs to objects, surfaces, food and people.
-Everyone should practice diligent hand hygiene.
-Parents and staff can teach and reinforce these practices amongst children thru out the day, outlined below.
+All teachers and student will practice diligent hand hygiene.
+Staff teach and reinforce these practices amongst children thru out the day, outlined below.